App Volumes architecture

 - Overview chapters provide an understanding of business drivers, use cases, and service definitions.

-- Architecture chapters give design guidance on the Omnissa products you are interested in including in your deployment, including Workspace ONE UEM, Access, Intelligence, Workspace ONE Assist, Horizon Cloud Service, Horizon 8, App Volumes, Dynamic Environment Manager, and Unified Access Gateway.
+- Architecture chapters give design guidance on the Omnissa products you are interested in including in your deployment, including Workspace ONE UEM, Access, Intelligence, Workspace ONE Assist, Horizon Cloud, Horizon 8, App Volumes, Dynamic Environment Manager, and Unified Access Gateway.

 - Integration chapters cover the integration of products, components, and services needed to create an environment capable of delivering the services you want to offer your users.

-- Configuration chapters reference specific tasks as you deploy your environment, such as installation, deployment, and configuration processes for Omnissa Workspace ONE, Horizon Cloud Service, Horizon 8, App Volumes, Dynamic Environment Management, and more.
+- Configuration chapters reference specific tasks as you deploy your environment, such as installation, deployment, and configuration processes for Omnissa Workspace ONE, Horizon Cloud, Horizon 8, App Volumes, Dynamic Environment Management, and more.

 Additional resources